Managing Your Pipelines

 -

-Click New pipeline to create a new pipeline.
+Click Create pipeline to create a new pipeline.

 A page to create your pipeline opens. -

-Enter a name and a description for your pipeline.
+Enter a name, alias, and description for your pipeline.

 -